hkolstee/Fudmaa/README.md

 # Fudmaa
 Funda data scraper using Python Scrapy.
 Scrapes all current listings, and all information, off of funda.
 Can be specific to city, postal code, etc.
-Analysis on this data using NumPy(TODO).
+Analysis on this data (TODO).
-Data visualization web app using Streamlit and Pandas.
+Data visualization web app using Streamlit.
 Address to coordinate using GeoPy with Nominatim.

 ## Dependencies